simarubhi/usb_uart_bridge/README.md

 ## Goal

-I decided to build a small USB to UART Bridge as a mini project.
-This will be useful in my future projects with debugging and flashing custom micro controller boards.
+In order to debug and flash custom micro controller boards for future projects, I made a USB to UART bridge with the CP2102N chip.
+Parts are currently in transit and assembly will begin soon!

 ## Schematic